 How Does Data-Driven Stack Up?

 In the past, attribution models were selected based on perceived consumer behaviors and could vary wildly from one marketer to the next, even within the same industry.
-Meanwhile, most ad campaigns default to last-click attribution models, giving full credit to the last ad that a consumer clicks before conversion.
+Meanwhile, most ad campaigns default to last-click attribution, giving full credit to the last ad that a consumer clicks before conversion.
 Neither of these methods is ideal for getting accurate data or significantly improving conversion rates.

-Switching from a standard attribution model to a data-driven attribution model can have a lasting and impactful effect on your ad campaigns.
+Switching from standard attribution to a data-driven model can have a lasting and impactful effect on your ad campaigns.
 While other models contain built-in bias for specific steps on the customer journey, data-driven attribution allows you to understand which among these touchpoints are performing the best given your sales or conversion goals.

-The data-driven attribution model does require a certain amount of traffic to predict these paths accurately.
+This model does require a certain amount of traffic to predict these paths accurately.
 The volume and quality of the information that you use are essential to creating a successful model, so it requires a significant amount of data to get started.
 Comprehensive and reliable analytics are the critical elements of a valuable attribution model.
 Here are some questions to ask before getting started:

 - How many visitors and conversions do we have?